 About The Jahmeyka Project

-The Jahmeyka Project is a non-profit organization run by licensed social workers and funded solely by donations, seeking to directly benefit social services and communities in Jamaica.
+The Jahmeyka Project is a non-profit organization seeking to directly benefit social services and communities in Jamaica.

-The Jahmeyka Project origins began twenty years ago when Dr. Leslie Yaffa went to Jamaica as a Master’s of Social Work student.
-She became a college professor and created a graduate-level course that offered students an international social work experience focused on community engagement in Jamaica.
-After 5 years of visiting multiple agencies, providing community service to selected agencies, and experiencing the Jamaican social service culture, it was clear to Dr. Yaffa that the work, partnerships and connections to the communities had to go beyond the classroom.
+The Jahmeyka Project's origins began twenty years ago when Dr. Leslie Yaffa went to Jamaica as a Master’s of Social Work student.
+She created a graduate-level course that offered students an international social work experience focused on community engagement in Jamaica.
+After 5 years of visiting multiple agencies with students, and experiencing the Jamaican social service culture through the course she had developed, it was clear to Dr. Yaffa that the community she built needed to move beyond the classroom.

-Today, the Jahmeyka Project utilizes a service-learning and educational approach to integrate with our partnerships in Jamaica.
-We build on critical and reflective thinking, community service, partnership responsibility and inclusion.
-Through knowledge mobilization and partnerships, we are continuing to build a non-profit that will be open to all helping professions in future years who want to engage in professional trainings, workshops, field placements (into Jamaican organizations), outreach and research in Jamaica.
+Today, the Jahmeyka Project utilizes an experiential learning, collaborative and educational approach with our partnerships in Jamaica.
+We build on critical and reflective thinking, community service, partnership responsibility, and inclusion.
+Through knowledge mobilization and partnerships, we will continue to building a non-profit, that will be open to all helping professions in future years who want to engage in professional training, grant writing, workshops, field placements (both in Jamaica and in our organization), outreach, and research.

 To enhance community partnerships through a collaborative knowledge exchange as an ally with social services in Jamaica.